sofiawallq/vintage-corner/README.md

 ![printscreen edit product](static/images/printscreens/edit_product.jpg)

-When a superuser is signed in to their account the Edit/Delte functionality is accessible via the product pages as well thanks to the links that are present in connection to the products.
+When a superuser is signed in to their account the Edit/Delte functionality is accessible via the product pages as well, thanks to the links that are present in connection to the products.

 ![printscreen edit_delete links](static/images/printscreens/edit_delete_links.jpg)